Mental Health Facilities Mayes County, OK

 Grand Lake Mental Health Center Inc Mayes County Clinic

 Grand Lake Mental Health Center Inc Mayes County Clinic is a mental health clinic in Mayes County, Oklahoma, located at 109 Fairland Street, 74361 zip code.
 Grand Lake Mental Health Center Inc Mayes County Clinic offers telemedicine/telehealth and outpatient treatment.
-Grand Lake Mental Health Center Inc Mayes County Clinic provides cognitive behavioral therapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
-Grand Lake Mental Health Center Inc Mayes County Clinic also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Grand Lake Mental Health Center Inc Mayes County Clinic include integrated primary care services, family psychoeducation and suicide prevention services.
+Grand Lake Mental Health Center Inc Mayes County Clinic provides individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, children / adolescents and young adults.
+Grand Lake Mental Health Center Inc Mayes County Clinic also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services provided by Grand Lake Mental Health Center Inc Mayes County Clinic include psychosocial rehabilitation services, suicide prevention services and family psychoeducation.

 Learn More